 - People in my excluded location

-Google can spend 100% above your daily set budget.
-Make sure your budget takes this into account, so that you don’t overspend beyond the budget you were given by the client or your boss.
+Google can spend 100% above a daily set budget.
+Make budgets take this into account, so that you don’t overspend beyond the budget you were given by the client or your boss.

 Delivery Method (under budget)

-You have two options for how your ads are going to be delivered each day:
+There are two options for how ads are going to be delivered each day:

 This will optimize the delivery of your ads and try to spread your budget evenly over the course of the day.